Salesforce

 Content

-1. Always check local codes as those will trump these recommendations.
+1. Always check local codes, as those will take precedence over these recommendations.

 3. Units that do not feature the SwRI logo must be installed 5 ft. from combustible materials and 3 ft. from non-combustible materials.